 Read on to find out more about where you can get support for historical abuse.
 Alternatively, get in touch with our team of advisors for free legal advice.

-Could I Make A Compensation Claim For Historical Abuse?
+Can I Claim Compensation For Historical Abuse?

 Compensation for historical abuse may be sought after in two separate ways depending on the specific circumstances.
 If you can identify your abuser and they have sufficient funds to award you compensation, it may be possible to make a personal injury claim against them directly.